 Stephen Hawkings 5

 Since then, Stephen Hawking has been a special man, both physically and as a person.
-Although his work has not been deserving of a Nobel Prize.
-His life full of adversity has caused it to be one of the most renowned scientists today.
+However, his work has not been deserving of a Nobel Prize.
+His life, full of adversity, has caused him to be one of the most renowned scientists today.
 Today his academic work can be terminated, but the figure is still very important.

-Of course, these quotes have taught us much about a single human being who has never given up.
-For me, it is a pity that Stephen Hawking’s health deteriorated so quickly because he could have done much for the popularization of science.
-In any case, thanks to books and A Brief History of Time, we will remember this man forever.
+Of course, these quotes have taught us much about a single human who has never given up.
+It is a pity that Stephen Hawking’s health deteriorated so quickly because he could have done much for the popularization of science.
+Thanks to books and A Brief History of Time, we will remember this man forever.

 Similar Posts